-- 1 Lower the fork carriage until the forks are approximately 25mm(1in) from the floor. - 2 Release fork retainer and remove cover.
-Slide one hanger bar at a time out of carriage assembly. - 3 Remove only one fork at a time. - On larger forks it may be necessary to use a block of wood. - 4 Reverse the above procedure to install load forks.
+- 1 Lower the fork carriage until the forks are approximately 25mm(1in) from the floor. - 2 Take out the spring pin and remove the pin weld assy. - 3 Remove only one fork at a time. - On larger forks it may be necessary to use a block of wood. - 4 Reverse the above procedure to install load forks.